Laurens van der Post: Later years

-In old age, Sir Laurens van der Post was involved with many projects, from the worldwide conservationist movement, to setting up a centre of Jungian studies in Cape Town.
+In old age, van der Post was involved with many projects, from the worldwide conservationist movement, to setting up a centre of Jungian studies in Cape Town.
 A Walk with a White Bushman (1986), the transcript of a series of interviews, gives a taste of his appeal as a conversationalist.
 In 1996, he tried to prevent the eviction of the Bushmen from their homeland in the Central Kalahari Game Reserve, which had been set up for that purpose, but ironically it was his work in the 1950s to promote the land for cattle ranching that led to their eventual removal.
 In October 1996, he published The Admiral's Baby, describing the events in Java at the end of the war.
 His 90th birthday celebration was spread over five days in Colorado, with a "this is your life"-type event with friends from every period of his life.
 A few days later, on 15 December 1996, after whispering in Afrikaans "die sterre" (the stars), he died.
 The funeral took place on 20 December in London, attended by Zulu chief Mangosuthu Buthelezi, Prince Charles, Margaret Thatcher, and many friends and family.
 His ashes were buried in a special memorial garden at Philippolis on 4 April 1998.
 Ingaret died five months after him on 5 May 1997.

 Laurens van de Post Way, built on the former School of Service Intelligence site in Ashford, Kent, is named after him.

 Posthumous controversy

 After van der Post's death a number of writers questioned the accuracy of his claims about his life.
 His reputation as a "modern sage" and "guru" was questioned, and journalists published examples of embellishment of the truth in his memoirs and travel books.
 J. D. F. Jones, in his authorised biography Storyteller: The Lives of Laurens van der Post (2001), claimed that van der Post was "a fraud, a fantasist, a liar, a serial adulterer and a paternalist.
 He falsified his Army record and inflated his own importance at every possible opportunity."
 A rebuttal was published by Christopher Booker (van der Post's ODNB biographer and friend) in The Spectator.

-While conducting research for van der Post's biography with the permission of his daughter Lucia, Jones found documents confirming that van der Post in 1953 had fathered a daughter with a 14-year-old girl named Bonnie (actress and dancer Evadne Baker), who had been entrusted to his care by her parents for a sea voyage between South Africa and England.
+While conducting research for van der Post's biography with the permission of his daughter Lucia, Jones found documents confirming that van der Post in 1953 had fathered a daughter with a 14-year-old girl named Bonnie who had been entrusted to his care by her parents for a sea voyage between South Africa and England.
 Van der Post never acknowledged the existence of the child, nor his relationship to her, but did pay Bonnie a yearly stipend.
 The child, Cari Mostert, publicly came out to support Jones's biographical account in 1996, after Van Der Post's death.

 Selected works

-For a complete list see External links.
+For a complete list see external links.